microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    - Click the **'Scan image'** icon to scan for the nearby "RN487x-xxxx"
+    - Click the '**Scan image**' icon to scan for the nearby "RN487x-xxxx"

       <br />